 See also the latest and most powerful development tool for your Vuforia Engine experience Vuforia Creator App that covers the same functionality described here.

-- to allow developers to quickly evaluate the capabilities of the Model Target detection and tracking feature of Vuforia Engine,
+- Evaluate the capabilities of the Model Target detection and tracking feature of Vuforia Engine.

-- to allow developers to quickly evaluate the functionality of Model Targets with multiple objects and/or multiple Guide Views in Vuforia Engine, and
+- Evaluate the functionality of Model Targets with multiple objects and/or multiple Guide Views.

-It comes with a built-in Model Target database containing one Advanced Model Target (NASA Viking Lander), with a 360˚ Advanced Guide View.
-It also allows you to load your own databases of any type from the device's SD card.
-Download the .apk package from Vuforia Developer Tools.
+The test app includes a Model Target database containing one Advanced Model Target (NASA Viking Lander), with a 360˚ Advanced Guide View.
+But you can easily load your own databases of any type stored in the app’s folder.

 Installing the App